bharatltech/mystmd/01-paper.md

 mathematics uses.
-On the other hand, in most imperative languages a variable represents an ad- dress or “container” in which values may be stored; a program may change the value stored in a variable by executing an assignment statement.<br>
+On the other hand, in most imperative languages a variable represents an ad- dress or “container” in which values may be stored; a program may change the value stored in a variable by executing an assignment statement.
 Because of referential transparency, we can construct, reason about, and manip- ulate functional programs in much the same way we can any other mathematical expressions [2, 3].
 Many of the familiar “laws” from high school algebra still